connectrpc/examples-es/README.md

 ### Node.js

-The [Node.js](node.js) shows an example of Connect for Node.js using a vanilla `http` server working in concert with Connect for Web.
+The [Node.js](node.js) directory contains examples involving Connect for Node.
+There are various server implementations that will serve both Connect endpoints and the Eliza frontend interface.
+There are server examples showing vanilla Node.js (using the `http` package) and [Fastify](https://fastify.io).

+In addition, there is a terminal client that can be run to interact with the servers.

 ### Plain